brenomoura/fanyiqi/README.md

 Note: For now, the only tested binary is the Linux version, but you can build for Windows and macOS as well.

 ---

+### Usage
+The first time you run the client, it will ask for the server URL and the API key.
+After that, you can start translating text.

 ## Keyboard Shortcut
 The main idea is to keep it simple and intuitive, so, with the generated binaries, you can set a global keyboard shortcut to open the app and translate text from anywhere.